shefing/payload-tools/packages/authors-info/README.md

 - `usernameField`: name field to use from Users collection, 'user' by default

-The dates are presented using moment.js relative format like:
+The dates are presented relatively using moment.js anywhere using CreatedAtCell type
 ![img_2.png](./images/img_2.png)